kotcity/kotcity/README.md

 ## What is KotCity?

 KotCity is a city simulator inspired by the statistical city simulators of old.
 This game aims to achieve a mark somewhere between SimCity(1989) and SC2000.
 Hopefully this mark will be hit and we can set our sights higher.
+The game will be fully supported on Windows, MacOS, and Linux.

 ## How do I run it?